-City and Colour brings new project to Ann Arbor Folk Festival
+City and Colour headlines Ann Arbor Folk Festival

 Dallas Green’s story is written all over his hands.